ibm-cloud-docs/Cloudant/api/attachments.md

 	}
 });
 ```
-{:codeblock}
+{: codeblock}

 -->

 The response contains the document ID and the new document revision.

 Attachments do not have their own revisions.
 Instead, when you update or create an attachment, it changes the revision of the document it is attached to.
 {: tip}

 _Example response:_